Best Berlin Souvenir Ideas for Travellers

 4. Cheese

 Germany boasts over 600 types of cheese!
-From classic Limburger to Alpine Allgäuer Emmentaler and if you’re lucky enough to visit in November, don’t miss the Berlin Cheese Festival!
+From classic Limburger to Alpine Allgäuer Emmentaler, and if you’re lucky enough to visit in November, don’t miss the Berlin Cheese Festival!
 While bringing cheese home might be tricky, it’s definitely worth a taste!

 📍Markthalle Neun Eisenbahnstraße 42-43

-Gummy bears aren’t just a treat – they’re a piece of German history dating back to the 1920s!
+Hairbo candy, or gummy bears, aren’t just a treat – they’re a piece of German history dating back to the 1920s!
 These iconic candies are everywhere, but for the best price, hit up a ReWe grocery store.
 My husband can’t get enough of them!
 They come in fun containers too, perfect for gifting.

 📍Alexanderplatz, 2 | 💻 Berlin souvenirs online shop